jakelevi1996/MapReduce-meta-learning/README.md

 - Add image plotting to sinusoid training, both before and after fast adaptation, using the `main` and `inference` modules
 - Implement HRN training on MNIST
 - Investigate using variance in VMP updates (isotropic at first, then diagonal; should first make notes on sequential Bayesian inference/VMP for Gaussian RVs)
+- In `data.tasksets.MetaSet.load`, add option to only load a subset of tasks